AI is becoming embedded in how work gets done—helping teams move faster, work smarter, and operate more efficiently when used effectively.

 • Can it be trusted?

-• What role do people play in an AI-driven world?
+• What role do people play?

 Working professionals are understandably concerned about how AI is affecting them—and will affect them—personally.
 Many worry about job security, the rapid pace of change, or whether AI will replace human expertise.
 If left unaddressed, these concerns can create resistance, hesitation, and skepticism toward AI adoption.